Mary Tarrero-Serrano

-María Dolores "Mary" Tarrero-Serrano de Prio (5 October 1924 – 24 September 2010) was the First Lady of Cuba from 1948 to 1952.
-She was the second wife of Cuban President, Carlos Prio, who was overthrown by Fulgencio Batista in the 1952 Cuban coup d'état.
+María Dolores "Mary" Tarrero-Serrano de Prio (5 October 1924 – 24 September 2010) was a Cuban politician who was the First Lady of Cuba from 1948 to 1952.
+She was the second wife of Cuban President Carlos Prío Socarrás, who was overthrown by Fulgencio Batista in the 1952 Cuban coup d'état.

 Birth and early life

 Terrero was born on the sugarcane mill "Pina" in eastern Camaguey.
 Her father, Gerardo Terrero, was the mill's accountant and her mother was Elvira Serrano.
 She and an older sister, Ana, studied stenography.

 Marriage and life as First Lady

 While working in the Cuban Senate, she met her husband, who was a senator.
-They married on June 14, 1945 and they had two daughters, María Antonieta and María Elena.
+They married on June 14, 1945, and they had two daughters, María Antonieta and María Elena.
 At the age of 24, she became the First Lady of Cuba.
 Their youngest daughter was born in the Presidential Palace.
 While she was the First Lady, Osvaldo Farrés, the composer of the song Quizas, Quizas, Quizas (Perhaps, Perhaps, Perhaps), composed the song Sensacion inspired by her.